Taking It Down

 Show overview

-Episodes typically run thirty-five to sixty minutes — most land between 42 min and 59 min — and the run-time is fairly consistent across the catalogue.
+Episodes typically run thirty-five to sixty minutes — most land between 42 min and 59 min — though episode length varies meaningfully from one episode to the next.
 The publisher flags most episodes as explicit, so expect adult themes or strong language throughout.
 It is catalogued as a EN-language TV & Film show.

-The show is actively publishing — the most recent episode landed 3 days ago, with 13 episodes already out so far this year.
-Published by Blaine Duncan.
+The show is actively publishing — the most recent episode landed 6 days ago, with 19 episodes already out so far this year.
+Published by Blaine Duncan, TV Analyst.

 From the publisher